allanmboyd/spidertest/README.md

                         implementations for reporting test results.
                                   [default: "../lib/reporters/ConsoleReporter"]
   --reporterOptions     String of options passed into the createReporter()
                         Reporter function.
+If the given string is a JSON object it is converted into a JSON object before being passed to the reporters.
 It is up to the reporter to determine what to do with it.
   --spiderCrossDomain   Allow spidering to continue across different domains
                                                              [default: "false"]